SaiMunukutla/Jenkins-ionicapplication-salesforce/README.md

+#Following are steps to be followed after launching AMI :
 1.Create an instance using AMI IONICApplication-Salesforce -Jenkins in Sao Paulo region.

 2.Now have to check whether jenkins is up and running.Open